Helllllo! I'm planning a trip to South America in May 2014 for 4 months and might work at a hostel along the way. Any suggestions or advice?

 Or take a bus to São Paulo, u$ 50 or to Rio , u$ 70 , this is the most expenses cities in the South America.

-I see very difficulty you take a good work in Brazil, the same in Argentina, for a few days. almost 5 years ago
+I see very difficulty you take a good work in Brazil, the same in Argentina, for a few days. about 5 years ago